junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** Dean is painful and hopeless and keeps letting the *emptiness* in his heart eat him up, after long enough, his heart is so *empty* that he goes in the Empty too.
 Cas catches him as he falls in, they find each other.

-Ghosts can't drive cars, not exactly -- except for that one time a ghost decided to *possess* Baby, that was unforgivable.
+Ghosts can't drive cars, not exactly -- except for that one time a ghost decided to *possess* Baby, which was unforgivable.
 So hanging out in the Impala is not an option anymore.

 But popping in and out can do the trick too, Dean decides.
-Not as precise on the landing spot, and it exhausts him to the extent that he would fade behind the vail so long that he nearly forgets what he was doing or where he was going.
+Not as precise on the landing spot, and it exhausts him to the extent that he would fade behind the Veil so long that he nearly forgets what he was doing or where he was going.
 But still, it's the closest thing he's ever had that is remotely similar to flying.
 Maybe it's just like having angel wings to fly around.
 He haunts the idea.

 The very first place he pops to is the graveyard he dragged himself out of the soil and ground, bones and metals blasted away from the central explosion point -- the place where he climbed out of the Pit.

 That land is still deserted, the yard barren.
 The nearest gas station still has all the broken glass scattered across the floor.
-The very first place he ever heard Cas's voice, the first place he sensed Cas's existence before knowing anything about angel at all.
+The very first place he ever heard Cas's voice, the first place he sensed Cas's existence before knowing anything about angels at all.
 He hovers around the threshold, then drifts inside through the window -- not like walls or glass can stop him now.

-There are dried blood on the floor, cutting by the broken glasses.
-Must be his when he dodged the blast, trying to hide away from the sound that is so high pitched that made his ears buzzing.
+There is dried blood on the floor, cut by the broken glasses.
+Must have been his when he dodged the blast, trying to hide away from the sound that was so high-pitched that made his ears buzzing.
 He wonders what Cas was saying to him at that time, the very first words he was saying but he couldn't understand.
-Calling his name, perhaps -- that must be how the syllables of "Dean Winchester" sounds in angel's true voice.
+Calling his name, perhaps -- that must be how the syllables of "Dean Winchester" sound in the angel's true voice.
 Pity that he can't understand, can't hear a thing.
 He doesn't even ever remember to ask Cas about that time, about what he had to say.

-It was almost always Cas listening to what *he* has to say, not the other way round.
+It was almost always Cas listening to what *he* had to say, not the other way around.

 Dean swallows, feeling worse than before he entered this place.

-He can't find anything here anyway, not like Cas has left anything behind in his way here for him to collect.
+He can't find anything here anyway, not like Cas has left anything behind on his way here for him to collect.
 Hanging around for mere minutes, and then he can't remember why he's even here.
 Just to know that Cas is not, and the place is just a big reminder of *empty* and lost.

 His memory might just be as scattered as the glass on the ground, his heart bitten away one more piece by the nothingness in the place.

 He moves on, hovering and lingering, wondering where and how and why.
-But nothing gives him answer, nowhere has anything helpful, no one can even give him anything that is remotely any comfort.
-Just nothing, always nothing, always *empty*, always the feeling of lost.
+But nothing gives him an answer, nowhere has anything helpful, no one can even give him anything that is remotely any comfort.
+Just nothing, always nothing, always *empty*, always the lost.

-Dean drops by the barn where he first saw him, the bench where they sat close by outside the witch's town, the deserted factory where he was asked to torture Alastair, the warehouse that was decorated as Heaven's green house in California, even the brothel he led Cas into for no more than a handful of hours, among all the other places.
+Dean drops by the barn where he first saw him, the bench where they sat close by outside the witch's town, the deserted factory where he was asked to torture Alastair, the warehouse that was decorated as Heaven's greenroom in California, even the brothel he led Cas into for no more than a handful of hours, among all the other places.

 The memory of when he was still a living human indeed fades fast, like Death warned.
 Soon enough, he can barely remember what they were doing the last year they were still hanging around together, let alone a decade ago.
-The locations blur together, soon, so are all the people's faces.
+The locations blur together, and soon, so are all the people's faces.

-Once, he finds himself wandering outside of the bunker but not knowing where or why he's here.
+Once, he finds himself wandering outside of the bunker not knowing where or why he's here.
 Sam happens to walk out of the door just then.
 Dean stares at him like a total stranger, like that time when the witch's spell wiped his memory clean, and the very few things he had to force himself to remember when staring at a mirror were: "I am Dean Winchester.
 Cas is my best friend."

 He doesn't think he really needs that first sentence.
 And the second one could use a little change.